jnliou/project4/README.md

 The CNN model is showing that it is predicting at 94% accuracy.

-### Testing Data
-The testing dataset of 750 images that were not seen by the model was used to test the dataset.
-The model was used to predict infected and uninfected cells.

 B) Random Forest:

 The EDA data was analyzed by Random Forest model to predict if a cell was infected or not.
 The Random Forest model was tuned with hyper parameter with the help of monitoring which features are important in detecting the cells are infected or uninfected.
 The graph below shows that the important features are 'Red_Channel_Distribution', 'Green_Channel_Distribution', 'Blue_Channel_Distribution' and 'Edge_Density'.
 'MeanBlobSize' and 'MaxBlobSize' are not as significant as the other features in respect to detection of infected and uninfected cells.